biblius/hextacy/README.md

       Check out the `web::ws` module for more info and an example of how it works.

+- **Cache**

+  Contains a cacher trait which can be implemented for services that require access to the cache.
+Each service must have its cache domain and identifiers for cache seperation.

 - ### **Services**

   Starts out with a simple email service and is where system wide services should be located.